 When advocating for the broadening of the scope, TNCs do not seek to be constructive, to make the future instrument more effective.
-They simply defend their economic interests.
+They defend their interests.
 This is why representation of the business sector and corporate interests should not be allowed in the negotiation room, since there is a clear conflict of interest.
-The OEIGWG is not a multistakeholder space of dialogue, it is a State-led space for negotiations to regulate TNCs.
-Corporations are profitoriented entities that do not have the protection of the rights of people and communities affected by business activities as a goal, let alone a priority.
+The OEIGWG is not a multistakeholder space of dialogue, it is a Stateled space for negotiations to regulate TNCs.
+Corporations are profit-oriented entities that do not have the protection of the rights of people and communities affected by business activities as a goal, let alone a priority.
 TNCs should not have the prerogative to choose what kind of obligations they want to have and which norms they want to follow.